-Tenant Number of Leases F ualized Base Rent as of mber 31, 2011 Percent of Total Annualized Base Rent as of December 31, 2011
+Tenant Number of Leases ualized Base Rent as of ember 31, 2012 Percent of Total Annualized Base Rent as of December 31, 2012

-Walgreens 31 \$ 11,522,499 34%
+Walgreens 31 \$ 11,494,744 30%

-Kmart 12 3,847,911 11
+Kmart 9 2,748,691 7

-CVS 6 2,463,490 7
+CVS Caremark 6 2,463,490 7

-Total 49 \$ 17,833,900 52%
+Total 46 \$ 16,706,925 44%

 Walgreens is a leader of the U.S. chain drugstore industry and trades on the New York Stock Exchange ("NYSE") under the symbol "WAG".
-Walgreens operated 8,210 locations in 50 states, the District of Columbia, Puerto Rico and Guam and had total assets of approximately \$27.4 billion as of August 31, 2011.
-As of February 11, 2012, Walgreens's long-term debt had a Standard and Poor's rating of A and a Moody's rating of A2.
-For its fiscal year ended August 31, 2011, Walgreens reported that its annual net sales were \$72.2 billion, its annual net income was \$2.7 billion and it had stockholders' equity of \$14.8 billion.
+Walgreens operated 8,385 locations in 50 states, the District of Columbia, Puerto Rico and Guam.
+For its fiscal year ended August 31, 2012, Walgreens had total assets of approximately \$33.5 billion, annual net sales of \$71.6 billion, annual net income of \$2.1 billion, and stockholders' equity of \$18.2 billion.

-Kmart is a wholly-owned subsidiary of Sears Holdings Corporation ("Sears"), which trades on the Nasdaq stock market under the symbol "SHLD".
+Kmart is a wholly-owned subsidiary of Sears, which trades on the Nasdaq stock market under the symbol "SHLD".
 Kmart is a mass merchandising company that offers customers quality products through a portfolio of brands and labels.
-As of October 29, 2011, Kmart operated approximately 1,309 stores across 49 states, Guam, Puerto Rico and the U.S. Virgin Islands.
-Sears is a broadline retailer with approximately 2,177 full-line and 1,384 specialty retail stores in the United States.
-As of October 29, 2011, Sears had total assets of \$25.5 billion, total liabilities of \$17.8 billion and stockholders' equity of \$7.7 billion.
+As of February 2, 2013, Kmart operated approximately 1,221 stores across 49 states, Guam, Puerto Rico and the U.S. Virgin Islands.
+Sears is a broadline retailer with approximately 2,019 full-line and 54 specialty retail stores in the United States.
+As of February 2, 2013, Sears had total assets of \$19.3 billion, total liabilities of \$16.1 billion and stockholders' equity of \$3.2 billion.
 All of our Kmart properties are in the traditional Kmart format and these Kmart properties average 85,000 square feet per property.

 CVS is a leading pharmacy provider in the United States and trades on the NYSE under the symbol "CVS".
-As of December 31, 2011, CVS operated over 7,300 retail stores in 44 states, the District of Columbia and Puerto Rico.
-For its fiscal year ended December 31, 2011, CVS had net revenues of \$107.1 billion, its annual net income was \$3.5 billion and it had shareholders' equity of \$38.1 billion.
+As of December 31, 2012, CVS operated over 7,458 retail stores in 42 states, the District of Columbia and Puerto Rico.
+For its fiscal year ended December 31, 2012, CVS had net revenues of \$123.1 billion, its annual net income was \$3.9 billion and it had shareholders' equity of \$37.7 billion.

-The financial information set forth above with respect to Walgreens, Kmart and CVS was derived from the annual reports on Form 10-K filed by Walgreens and CVS with the SEC with respect to their 2011 fiscal year, and the quarterly report on Form 10-Q filed by Sears Holdings Corporation with the SEC with respect to the third quarter of 2011.
+The financial information set forth above with respect to Walgreens, Kmart and CVS was derived from the annual reports on Form 10-K filed by Walgreens and CVS with the SEC with respect to their 2012 fiscal year, and the quarterly report on Form 10-Q filed by Sears Holdings Corporation with the SEC with respect to the third quarter of 2012.
 Additional information regarding Walgreens, Kmart or CVS may be found in their respective public filings.
 These filings can be accessed at www.sec.gov.
 We are unable to confirm, and make no representations with respect to, the accuracy of these reports and therefore you should not place undue reliance on such information as it pertains to our operations.